 |Panasonic GX85 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||4K/30p||22.9||12.6||662||71|

 |Panasonic GX7 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60p||22.6||12.2||718||70|

 |Sony A6300 (⇒ lft | rgt)||APS-C||24.0||6000||4000||4K/30p||24.4||13.7||1437||85|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GX8 offers a slightly higher resolution than the one in the A6500 (2360k vs 2300k dots).
-The following table reports on some other key feature differences and similarities of the Panasonic GX8, the Sony A6500, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Panasonic GX8 and Sony A6500 in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic GX8 (⇒ rgt)||2360||no||3.0||1040||swivel||YES||8000||10.0||no||YES|

 |Panasonic GH5 (⇒ lft | rgt)||3680||no||3.2||1620||swivel||YES||8000||12.0||no||YES|